cnpm/npminstall/README.md

 - You can't install from [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap)(and don't want to support for now).
 - Peer dependencies are a little trickier to deal with(see rule 1 below).
 - You can't publish npm modules with bundleDependencies managed by npminstall(because of rule 2 below).
+- `npminstall` will collect all postinstall scripts, and execute them until all dependencies installed.
+- If last install failed, better to cleanup node_modules directory before retry.

 ## `node_modules` directory